SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Detailed experimental settings

 We set the $\theta$ for detecting copyrighted text to 0.5, and for consecutively 5 N-Gram hits, the model will identify the query containing the copyrighted material.
 The title and author of the text are also used in the copyright material detector.
 In all experiments, we train a 10-gram model, which is identical to the setting in ~\cite{ippolito2022preventing}.
 The N-Gram uses the same tokenizer as the open source LLMs, and for API-based models, we use the tokenizer of Llama-3.
-We set the temperature to 0 for all LLMs to guarantee the reproduction of the experiments.
+We set the temperature to 0 for all LLMs to avoid randomness in the generation so that the results are consistent and reproducible.
 In the evaluation of LCS and ROUGE-L, all the spaces like separators are unified into a single space.
 The original text and the generated text are truncated to 1000 words, and lowercase.
 In the Prefix Probing, the input prompt contains 50 of the original text.
 Thus, the first 50 words of the original content are not used to evaluate the Prefix Probing performance.
 For API-based models, sometimes we encounter the issue of the response being blocked by safety filters, and we assume this is a kind of refusal response.

-\section{Refusal templates}
+\subsection{Refusal templates}

 We provide a list of refusal templates in Table~\ref{refusal_templates}.
 This can be useful for users who want to generate refusal responses for their chatbots.
 The refusal templates can be divided into several categories: (i) \emph{Apologies:} The model apologizes for not being able to provide the requested information, (ii) \emph{Inability:} The model explains that it is unable to provide the requested information, (iii) \emph{Restrictions:} The model explains that it is restricted from providing the requested information, (iv) \emph{Provide Summary:} The model suggests alternative ways to obtain the requested information, in the copyright context, the model often provide a summary of the text.